An integral test on time dependent local extinction for super-coalescing Brownian motion with Lebesgue initial measure: A construction of SCBM with branching excursions and Arratia's flow

 \begin{Rem} Based on (\ref{laplaceX}) one can show $X_t\to \mu$ in probability (in fact almost surely with a little more work) as $t\to 0$.
-Then we may think the process as an SCBM starting from $\mu\in {\cal M}$.
 From the above construction we see that starting from an arbitrary initial state in ${\cal M}$, the SCBM collapses immediately into a purely atomic random measure with a countable support.
-Then the masses located at different points evolve according to independent CSBP's with the supporting points evolving according to coalescing Brownian motions.
-The construction (\ref{CH3defX}) of the SCBM generalizes the that of Dawson \textit{et al.} \cite{DLZ04}. \end{Rem}
+Then the masses located at different points evolve according to independent CSBP's with the supporting points evolving according to coalescing Brownian motions. { The construction (\ref{CH3defX}) of the SCBM generalizes Theorem 3.5 of Dawson \textit{et al.} \cite{DLZ04}, where it was assumed that the SCBM starts from a finite measure on $\mbb R$.}